HansMeershoek/data-profiler/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License